In this lab you'll get familiar with creating new instances of type classes.

 unless you're prepared to wait a long time, chew up a huge amount of memory

-and see your screen covered with Succs inside tons of
+and see your screen covered with Succ

 parentheses.
 Note: if you don't know the difference between a